aragon/aragon-wiki/docs/tutorials/Aragon_Core_User_Guide.md

 Enter the address of the recipient of the tokens and the number of new tokens you want to mint and assign to that address, then click “Assign Tokens”.

+!!! danger "Note"
-_Note: If you assign more tokens to other members than you have issued to yourself, you could lose control of your DAO to the other token holders.
+    If you assign more tokens to other members than you have issued to yourself, you could lose control of your DAO to the other token holders.
 To maintain control, you will have to always control more tokens than are necessary for a vote to both reach the Min.
-Quorum and Support thresholds._
+Quorum and Support thresholds

 ![](images/user_guide/daoaddmember.png)